gradle/gradle/subprojects/docs/src/docs/design/gradle-module-metadata-latest-specification.md

 - `attributes`: optional.
 If set, attributes will override the consumer attributes during dependency resolution for this specific dependency.
 - `requestedCapabilities`: optional.
 If set, declares the capabilities that the dependency must provide in order to be selected.
 See `capabilities` above for the format.
 - `inheritConstraints`: optional.
 If set to `true`, all `forSubgraph` version constraints of the target module will be treated as if they were defined on the variant defining this dependency.
+- `thirdPartyCompatibility`: optional.
+Includes additional information to be used if the dependency points at a module that did **not** publish Gradle module metadata.

 #### `version` value